 Uloric (febuxostat), which was approved by the FDA in 2009, is a urate-lowering prescription medication designed to treat gout by suppressing the excess production of uric acid.
 This page is about Uloric lawsuits involving heart-related deaths.

-Our lawyers last updated this page on December 6, 2021.
+Our lawyers last updated this page in March 2023.
 Most of the updated information is provided at the bottom of the page.

 Uloric Gout Medication May Cause Cardiovascular Deaths

-Gout is a painful medical condition that is triggered by the abnormal buildup of urate crystals around the joints.
+This painful medical condition is triggered by the abnormal buildup of urate crystals around the joints.
 Urate crystals are a product of uric acid accumulation in the blood.
 Uric acid is something that is naturally produced inside the body.
 When levels of uric acid are within normal ranges it gets partially dissolved in the bloodstream and then eliminated from the body through urination.
 Most patients with Gout exhibit elevated serum uric acid levels long before symptoms arise.

 In people with gout, their body is either overproducing uric acid or not disposing of uric acid quickly enough resulting in a uric acid backlog inside their body.
 This accumulation of uric acid eventually causes urate crystals to formulate and start clogging up around joints.